wp-plugins/powerpress/readme.txt

 = 4.0.8 =
 * Released on 4/19/2013
-* [PowerPress Version Updates Survey](https://docs.google.com/forms/d/1_sWoSwutK7VjvqaEQNV5Ww0-c0kVUUnDKqOtjbP-DXs/viewform?pli=1) - please participate, only 4 questions!
+* PowerPress Version Updates Survey - Thanks everyone for participating!
 * [Blubrry Create](http://create.blubrry.com) site launched!
 Site includes our [Podcasting Manual](http://create.blubrry.com/manual/), [Blubrry Resources](http://create.blubrry.com/resources/) and [Support Options](http://create.blubrry.com/support/).
 * Completely rewrote logic added in 4.0.7 to fix the conflict with Yoast Google Analytics plugin.
 This sholud solve the issues folks have been having when using this plugin with PowerPress.
 * Flow Player Classic audio player height changed from 24 to 22 when Firefox detected, displays correctly in Firefox with this custom height.